Blind calibration of a quantum computer: Introduction

 \section{Introduction}

-In order to build and calibrate large-scale, low-noise quantum computers, precise and accurate characterization techniques are needed, which are also data-economical and light on post-processing.
+In order to build and calibrate large-scale, low-noise quantum computers, precise and accurate characterization techniques are needed.
+These techniques must be data-economical and light on post-processing.
 Quantum state tomography \cite{hradil_quantum-state_1997,james_measurement_2001}, detector tomography \cite{luis_complete_1999,lundeen_tomography_2009} and process tomography \cite{chuang_prescription_1997,poyatos_complete_1997} are all designed to achieve this for different aspects of a quantum computing device.
 They are limited by the quality of their input data, which are generally only as precise and accurate as the measurement apparatus itself, a problem known as the \emph{calibration problem}~\cite{dariano_quantum_2004}.
-At least a single high-quality component of an experiment, say high-quality measurement~\cite{dariano_quantum_2004} or state preparation~\cite{motka_efficient_2014,rehacek_operational_2010}, seems to be required in order to serve as a reliable probe to characterize the system in a set of independent calibration measurements.
+At least a single high-quality component of an experiment, say high-quality measurement~\cite{dariano_quantum_2004} or state preparation~\cite{motka_efficient_2014,rehacek_operational_2010}, seems to be required in order to serve as a reliable probe to characterize errors and then improve performance based on that information.

 This is why it is desirable to solve the calibration problem in a different way.
 Consider the example of super-resolution spectroscopy techniques \cite{schmidt_multiple_1986,roy_estimation_1986}, where a fundamental limit---the Nyquist limit---is overcome by making an assumption about the signal, for instance, that it is composed of a single or few frequency components.
 Then, only a very small number of measurements is required to obtain a highly precise estimate of the frequency of a signal.